 The shoulder is your body’s most flexible joint.
 It lets the arm move in almost any direction.
 But this flexibility has a price — it makes the joint prone to injury.
 If you have a shoulder problem, a surgical procedure called arthroscopy can help.

 Your doctor will ask about your symptoms and the history of your shoulder problem.
-He or she will examine your shoulder and may give you diagnostic tests, such as an X-ray or MRI.
+He or she will examine your shoulder and may give you tests, such as an X-ray or MRI.
 These help your doctor find the cause of your shoulder problem.

 Arthroscopy is a procedure that allows your doctor to see and work inside your shoulder joint.
 Your doctor makes small incision in your shoulder and inserts a long, thin, lighted instrument, called an arthroscope.
 During surgery, the arthroscope sends live video images from inside your joint to a screen that your doctor views.
 Using these images, your doctor can diagnose and treat your shoulder problem.
 Because arthroscopy uses much smaller incisions than open surgery, recovery is often shorter and less painful.